stuicey/Byond2IP/README.md

 ## How it works

 Byond2IP starts up a minimal Byond application that reads the list of worlds from `./config/worlds.txt` and then uses `world.Export()` to query servers with the `?ping` command via `world/Topic()`.
 Through this exchange the byond hub decodes the Byond URL and a connection is opened to the actual IP address.
 This address is then retrieved by referencing the output of `netstat`.
+Due to this requirement Byond2IP will only output reliable results on a system with minimal network traffic.

 ## Future Work